-- Reduction in drug resistance from at-risk patients.
+- Reduction of adverse drug reactions in at-risk patients.

-- Understand the direct ties between diet and genetics to the development of diseases.
+- Illuminate direct ties between diet, genetics, and the development of diseases.

-- Lead to a new model for conducting scientific research in the field of pharmacy.
+- Lead to a new model for conducting pharmaceutical research.

-- Advance pharmacogenomics to ensure individualized treatment plans that identify the right drug at the right dosage for each patient.
+- Advance pharmacogenomics with individualized treatment plans that identify the right drug at the right dosage for each patient.

-- Lay the scientific foundation for both the treatment and cure of many diseases.
+- Lay the scientific foundation for the treatment and cure of many diseases.